CEGRcode/stencil/docusaurus/docs/STENCIL Development/expansion.md

   case "igvtrack":
   ```

+3. Restart Backend server if running before continuing with tutorial
+  - NodeJS backend server initializes itself during startup and does not update the API in realtime

 ### Add the component to STENCIL frontend

 STENCIL charts follow the sample template and can be copy-pasted to generate a new charting component.